 Sweet and Acidic Food Sensitivity

 Sensitivity to sweet or acidic foods suggests the microscopic tubules in your dentin are exposed, allowing these substances to reach nerve endings.
 Sugar and acid can penetrate through tiny gaps or porous areas in the filling interface, irritating the underlying nerve.
-This type of sensitivity often indicates issues with the filling’s seal or technique and may require evaluation.
+This type of sensitivity often indicates issues with the filling’s seal or technique and may require evaluation if it persists beyond two weeks.

 Spontaneous Pain Without Triggers

-Unprovoked pain that occurs without any specific stimulus pain that wakes you at night or appears randomly throughout the day is less common and more concerning.
+Unprovoked pain that occurs without any specific stimulus, pain that wakes you at night or appears randomly throughout the day, is less common and more concerning.
 This type of sensitivity may indicate irreversible pulpitis, where the nerve is permanently damaged and cannot heal on its own.
-Spontaneous pain warrants prompt dental evaluation.
+Spontaneous pain warrants prompt dental evaluation and may require root canal treatment to fully resolve.

 Radiating Pain to Adjacent Areas